Liminova/liminova.github.io/drafts/idekctf-2024-web-hello.md

 ## Randomly fetching things

 With the `onerror` attribute now up and rolling, it's time I try fetching something, but clearly that wouldn't be easy.
-For any non-relative links, you need the *entire* URL, as in `http://some.domain/`.
+For any non-relative links, you need the *entire* URL, including the scheme, e.g. `http://some.domain/`.

 "But, we can't use the `/` in the parameter!", I hear you say.
 Well, somehow, someway, the *backwards* slash (`\`) counts as a valid separator in this case, so we can do `http:\\some.domain\` and it will fetch properly.
 Now that we have a method to fetch from the HTML injection, let's just try leaking the cookie naively.
-Once again, note that the cookie is set as `HttpOnly`, but it doesn't hurt to get a try right?
+Once again, note that the cookie is set as `HttpOnly`, but it doesn't hurt to try right?

 Using [`cloudflared`](https://github.com/cloudflare/cloudflared), I booted up a quick tunnel to expose a Node.js server to the Internet.
 I will *attempt* to log any response headers to see what comes up.